ma7moudShaaban/Penetration-Testing/Android/Attacking Components/Intents/README.md

 ## Attacks
 ### Intent Redirection
-- If we have control intent input of startActivity() function, this can be lead to intent redirection
+- If we can control the intent input of the startActivity() function, it may lead to an intent redirection vulnerability.
 ```java
 // Redirect to flag6 Activity
 Intent intent3 = new Intent();